mickfuzz/phd4/_archive/2024-6-5-Design-predramacut.md

         -   [Social coding processes](#social-coding-processes)
         -   [Playtesting as a cultural process](#playtesting-as-a-cultural-process)
+        -   [Description drama process using extracts from vignettes and concepts of MoE](#description-drama-process-using-extracts-from-vignettes-and-concepts-of-moe)
         -   [Outroduction to this part of exploring Drama process and playtesting](#outroduction-to-this-part-of-exploring-drama-process-and-playtesting)
     -   [Chapter Discussion](#chapter-discussion)